SophiaHackLab/ph0wnlabs/lab-01/README.md

 If you're not on Linux *and* want to run the ELF binary, use the *Ph0wn Labs* Docker container.

 - Install [Docker](https://docs.docker.com/get-started/get-docker/) and **Docker Compose**
-- Run the Docker container for Ph0wn Labs:
+- Run the Docker container :whale: for Ph0wn Labs:
 ```
 cd docker
 mkdir workspace